CCurl/c3/README.md

 -ML- DUP 12 3 -MLX- inline
 ...

-Note that this gives me the ultimate flexibility, I don't HAVE to define opcode 12 to be "DUP", I could just as easily make it "(A--AA)" (or "foo--foo/foo", or "WTF??", or whatever).
+Note that this approach gives me the ultimate flexibility, I don't HAVE to define opcode 12 to be "DUP", I could just as easily make it "(A--AA)" (or "foo--foo/foo", or "WTF??", or whatever).
 But DUP is clear and concise, so I am using DUP. :)

 ## The dictionary
 - A dictionary entry looks like this:
     - xt:      cell_t
-    - flags:   byte
+    - flags:   byte (IMMEDIATE=0x01, INLINE=0x02)
     - len:     byte
     - name:    char[NAME_LEN+1] (NULL terminated)

+## Default sizes
+- The default NAME_LEN is 13.
+- The default MEM_SZ is 128K (131,072) bytes.
+- The default VARS_SZ is 4MB (4,194,304) bytes.
+- The default stack size (STK_SZ) is 64 bytes.
+- The default loop stack size (LSTK_SZ) is 30 bytes.
+- These can be easily changed in the sys-io.inc file.

 ## Registers
 c3 exposes 10 "virtual registers", r0 thru r9.
 There are 8 register operations: +regs, rX, rX+, rX-, sX, iX, dX, -regs.
 - +regs   allocate 10 new registers.
-- r4      push register #4 to the stack.
+- r4      push register 4 to the stack.
-- r4+     push register #4 to the stack, then increment it.
+- r4+     push register 4 to the stack, then increment it.
-- r4-     push register #4 to the stack, then decrement it.
+- r4-     push register 4 to the stack, then decrement it.
-- s4      set register #4 from TOS.
+- s4      set register 4 from TOS.
-- i4      increment register #4.
+- i4      increment register 4.
-- d4      decrement register #4.
+- d4      decrement register 4.
 - -regs   restore the registers to their previous values.

 Some example uses of registers: